mesosphere/spark-build/docs/user-docs.md

 /u3+7QAAAAIAAAACAAAAAgA...
 ```

-Note: the base64 string of the keystore will probably be much longer,
+**Note:** The base64 string of the keystore will probably be much longer than the snippet above,
 spanning 50 lines or so.

 With this and the password `secret` for the keystore and the private
-key, your JSON options file will look something like this:
+key, your JSON options file will look like this:

 ```json
 {